Kryptonian: Culture and technology

-Comics

 Kryptonians are a highly culturally and technologically advanced people.
 Self-grown crystals, both natural and synthetic, which covered the vast majority of their planet's surface gave their homeworld a bluish hue when viewed from space and underlay Kryptonian technology.
 Relatively small crystals can hold vast amounts of information.
-The Fortress of Solitude is often portrayed as a recreation of Krypton's surface and a storehouse for all the knowledge that the Kryptonian race had obtained.
+The Fortress of Solitude is often portrayed as a recreation of Krypton's surface and a storehouse of Kryptonian knowledge.

 A pictographic crest or symbol represents each Kryptonian family, or House; the head of the House usually wears it.
 According to the Superman movie and sequels, a shape similar to the Latin letter "S" represents the House of El, for example.
 Superman wears this same symbol on his costume, which therefore serves a dual purpose: it displays his Kryptonian heritage, as well as functioning as the "S" for Superman.
-Male Kryptonians are identified by hyphenated names, which identify both them and their houses, such as "Jor-El" and "Kal-El" (of the House of El).
+Male Kryptonians are identified by hyphenated names which identify both them and their houses, such as Jor-El and Kal-El of the House of El.
 Female Kryptonians have one given name but take their father's name as their last name.
 For example, Kal-El's mother is named Lara Lor-Van, taken from her father's name (Lor-Van).

 The different Houses were also broken up into a loosely-based caste system as well.
 The Religious, Artist, Military and Science castes had representation on the ruling council, while the Worker caste did not.
 The different castes lived in buildings with different architectural styles that represented various styles throughout Krypton's history.